468910/nativeadslib-ios/README.md

 We work for you, we want you to be able to implement the ads in 5 minutes and start monetizing your audience with a totally native and tailored experience!
 Tell us what you are missing, what else you need our library to make for you - and it will happen.

+## Contributing

+If you'd like to contribute to this project.
+Please feel free to fork it and bring over your changes in the form of a pull request.
+Keep in mind that any change of file structure will require you to do a ```pod install```

+### Running project locally
+- Clone the repo.
+- Install coacapods.
+- ```pod install```
+- Open the workspace file.

 ## License

 PocketMediaNativeAds is available under the MIT license.
 See the LICENSE file for more info.